wavefrontHQ/docs/pages/doc/tracing_basics.md

 In an application that consists of multiple services, an incoming request typically starts a chain of requests that are propagated from one service to the next.
 Distributed tracing gives you end-to-end visibility into that chain across services, even when those services are running in different environments.

-In VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront), you can use the tracing dashboards and browsers to:
+In Tanzu Observability (formerly known as VMware Aria Operations for Applications), you can use the tracing dashboards and browsers to:

 * Monitor your application to make sure its response times are as expected.
 * Troubleshoot and analyze reported errors.